seanahmad/tfv2/r-binder/README.md

 - Feature selection methods in R
 - How to define a Sequential model in Keras
 - Methods to validate and test model predictions
-- Advantages and disadvantages of running Keras using the R interface

 ## Datasets